 - White number plate with black lettering

-The most common type of number plate, attributed to private or non-commercial cars.
+The most common type of number plate, is attributed to private or non-commercial cars.
 Vehicles bearing this number plate cannot be used for commercial purposes like goods transport, ferrying passengers etc.

 - Yellow number plate with black lettering